lollilol/kotatogram-desktop-builds/docs/options.md

-# Release options
+# Options

-When creating a release, it will make all release builds from `master` branch.
-If you want to change the way it builds, you can specify options in release description:
+When making a commit, it will make all release builds from `master` branch.
+If you want to change the way it builds, you can specify options in commit description:

 ```
 Branch: dev